G-OrdiaD/G-OrdiaD/README.md

 **Hi, I’m ORDIA DAVID GBAKENA 👋**
 A Software Engineer building a unique profile at the intersection of Development and Operations (DevOps/SRE).

-I leverage a strong foundation in full-stack development to build and understand the applications I aim to deploy and maintain.
+I leverage a fundamental foundation in full-stack development to build and understand the applications I aim to deploy and maintain.
 My passion is creating robust, automated, and scalable infrastructure that accelerates development cycles and ensures system reliability.

 *   🔭 **I’m currently working on:** Deepening my expertise in cloud-native technologies and end-to-end automation.
 *   🌱 **I’m currently learning & improving:**
-    *   **DevOps & Systems:** Advanced Kubernetes, AWS Cloud, Infrastructure as Code (IaC) with Ansible, Linux Systems Administration.
+    *   **DevOps & Systems:** Kubernetes, AWS Cloud, Infrastructure as Code (IaC) with Ansible, Linux Systems Administration.
     *   **Development & Scripting:** Python for backend development & automation scripting, modern JavaScript.
     *   **UI/UX & Prototyping:** Figma and Bootstrap for designing and building intuitive interfaces.
 *   👯 **I’m looking to collaborate on:** Open-source DevOps tools, CI/CD pipeline projects, or full-stack applications with complex deployment needs.